Taxing the Rich:

 Education + Transit

 The Fair Share Amendment rewrote Massachusetts' flat-tax constitution.
 The state had taxed all income at a flat 5% since the 1990s.
-The amendment added a 4% surcharge on income above $1 million, with the threshold indexed to inflation annually.
-Revenue is constitutionally earmarked for education and transportation - including free public school meals, free community college, and MBTA funding.
-The tax has blown past every projection.
+The amendment added a 4% surcharge on income above $1 million, with the threshold indexed to inflation annually (it was $1,083,150 in 2025).
+Revenue is constitutionally earmarked for education and transportation.
+The tax has blown past every projection, and the number of millionaires in Massachusetts by net worth has actually grown 39% since passage.

 Year 1 projection (DOR): ~$1.5B